-The best time to plant trees in the garden is in the winter months, from November to March, depending on your local climate.
-In general though, if you plant before your tree before Christmas it will establish better as the soil is warmer.
+Make sure you know how to plant a tree before you start digging.
+The best time to plant them is in the colder months, from November to March, depending on the climate in your hardiness zone.
+In general, though, if you plant before your tree before Christmas it will establish better as the soil is warmer.

 Change in leaf color is a real piece of natural magic that happens as deciduous plants slow their metabolism.
 The chlorophyll in leaves keeps them green through spring and summer.
 Shorter days and cooler temperatures trigger a gradual reduction in chlorophyll production and the other color pigments present in the foliage are revealed.
 In fall, trees take back nutrients from the foliage and deposit hard-to-eliminate waste products inside the leaves before they are shed.

-Matt Hartline, ISA Board Certified Master Arborist and partner at Bill Miller & Associates – says that another noteworthy factor affecting a tree’s fall colors is the temperature fluctuations from daytime to evening time.
+Matt Hartline says that another noteworthy factor affecting a tree’s fall colors is the temperature fluctuations from daytime to evening time.

-‘Years with dramatic fluctuations from warm days to cold nights yield the best autumn foliage,’ he explains.
+‘Years with dramatic fluctuations from warm days to cold nights yield the best fall foliage,’ he explains.
 ‘The temperature fluctuations influence the rate at which sugars are drawn out of the leaves.’

-Two of his favorite trees for autumn color are Nyssa sylvatica and Liquidambar styraciflua, pictured below.
+Two of his favorite trees for fall color are Nyssa sylvatica and Liquidambar styraciflua.

 Nyssa sylvatica – also known as the Pepperidge tree, Tupelo, Black Tupelo, Black Gum

-Nyssa sylvatica has a wide native range from the eastern US, all the way from Florida to Canada and is important for wildlife, pollinating insects, and birds.
+Nyssa sylvatica has a wide native range from the eastern US, all the way from Florida to Canada and is important as a wildlife garden idea for pollinating insects and birds.
 The form of their canopies tends to be broad spreading in maturity, with striking horizontal layers formed by long lateral branches.

-Matt Hartline adds, ‘Pepperidge trees present gorgeous, albeit fleeting, crimson colored autumn foliage.
-Relish the short lived treat to catch one of these beauties at peak autumn foliage.
-They look lovely when planted as a copse to simulate a natural looking grove, but be sure to plant in full sun for these rather slow-growing trees to work their magic.'
+Matt Hartline adds: ‘Pepperidge trees present gorgeous, albeit fleeting, crimson colored fall foliage.
+Relish the short lived treat to catch one of these beauties at their peak.
+They look lovely when planted as a copse to simulate a natural looking grove, but be sure to plant in full sun for these rather slow-growing fall trees to work their magic.'

 Liquidambar styraciflua – American Sweetgum

-The star shaped Sweetgum leaves populate large mature trees capable of attaining in excess of 100 foot-tall canopies.
-In autumn, an array of colors are displayed, all on a single specimen.
+The star shaped sweetgum leaves populate large mature trees capable of attaining in excess of 100 foot-tall canopies.
+In fall, an array of colors are displayed, all on a single specimen.

 Japanese Stewartia – Stewartia Psuedocamila

-These trees are a pleaser 365 days a year.
-They have pretty, camellia-like flowers in the summer, and just when you think they’ve given you everything you could wish for in a specimen tree, they get better when the leaves turn fire-engine red.
+These fall trees are a pleaser 365 days a year.
+Flowering trees, they have pretty, camellia-like flowers in the summer, and just when you think they’ve given you everything you could wish for in a specimen tree, they get better when the leaves turn fire-engine red.